imixs-cloud

 $ cd imixs-cloud/

-now you can run the setup script on your master node to install Docker and Kubernetes:
+now you can run the setup script on your master node to install Kubernetes together wir the cri-o container runtime:

 2. Initialize Your Kubernetes Master Node

-We use a config file to make your installation as pleasant and flexible as possible.
-You can edit the config file scripts/setup.yaml before if you want to change some of the default settings.
-You can find details about the uses of a setup.yaml in the detailed setup guide.
+Next you can initialize your Kubernets Cluster.
+For this we use a config file to make your installation as pleasant and flexible as possible.
+You can edit the config file scripts/setup.yaml before.
+Find more details about the useage of a setup.yaml in the detailed setup guide.

 To initialize the cluster on your master node run: